 All applicants are assessed by an individual process to establish their suitability to be registered as a foster carer, in accordance with Regulation 26 and 27.
-The Foster Carers' Report (Form F or Form C for connected persons) will be used to record the assessment and the format for assessment interviews will normally follow the guidelines.
+The Foster Carers' Report (Form F or the new CoramBaaf Form K which replaced the Form C for connected persons) will be used to record the assessment and the format for assessment interviews will normally follow the guidelines.
 Applicants are encouraged to engage fully in the preparation of the assessment, including providing evidence and completing certain sections themselves where possible.